 I have felt conflicted about releasing this information, lest it be taken as a precedent to justify remote teaching, or even online classes.

-It is important to consider the context in which Mrs. Takata’s remote teaching occurred.
+It is important to consider the context in which Mrs. Takata’s remote initiation and teaching occurred.
 Mrs. Takata explained that she only used remote initiations when it seemed absolutely necessary.
 In one letter to Ms. Duke, Mrs. Takata specified she had given remote initiations when the recipient was in the hospital or was far away and in obvious need.
 Clearly this way of teaching was the exception rather than the norm.

 In Mrs. Takata’s time, there wasn’t a Reiki practitioner in every corner of the world as there is today; remote initiations may have seemed the best way, or the only way, to help in some circumstances.